bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/schedule.md

 ### Week 9: Greedy algorithms
 _Oct 25-29_

+This week we introduce the greedy technique via the _activity selection_ problem.

 __Objectives:__ By the end of this  week you should be able to:
-* Understand  how  greedy algorithms work in general
+* Understand  how  the greedy technique works in general and contrast it with DP
 * Understand the greedy solution for the example discussed in the lecture notes (activity selection), including the correctness proof
 * Move towards  applying the greedy technique to new problems